samuel-book/late_reperfusion_lit/_sources/trials/defuse.md

 [1] Marks et al. (2018) Endovascular Treatment in the DEFUSE 3 Study.
 Stroke 49:2000-2003

 [2] Albers et al. (2017) A multicenter randomized controlled trial of endovascular therapy following imaging evaluation for ischemic stroke (DEFUSE 3).
 Int J Stroke 12:896-905

+[3] Albers et al. (2018) Thrombectomy for Stroke at 6 to 16 Hours with Selection by Perfusion Imaging.
+New Eng J Med 378:708-18.